1861 -1930s Flower farms

 Brooklyn, NEW YORK

-Mr. Miller inherited the establishment of 290 Jamaica Avenue, Brooklyn inherited it from his father in 1897.
-He was able to create 3 greenhouses of 50,000 square feet which grew Christmas and Easter plants, Carnations, and cut flowers.
-He also grew the best quality herbaceous on 13-track lot.
+Mr. Abraham Miller inherited the establishment of 290 Jamaica Avenue (above image), Brooklyn inherited it from his father Henry, in 1897.
+His father was born in Alezy, Germany.
+He arrived in New York in 1842 at 18 years of age and secured a position as a gardener at Ex-Gover Morris.
+3 years later he left and started his own business as a grower.
+He created 3 greenhouses of 50,000 square feet.
+Which grew Christmas and Easter plants, Carnations, and cut flowers.
+He also grew the best quality herbaceous on a 13-track lot.
+His son, Abraham took over his father’s business after he retired in 1897.

 John Scott